 According to Executive Recruiters Ogders Berndtson, 94% of executives reported that they made themselves available to answer emails day and night (probably higher now than in 2015!).

-Nevertheless, executives must also be able to set hard boundaries and strategically manage their workload – no way they would have reached this level, otherwise!
+Nevertheless, executives must also be able to draw clear boundaries – there’s no way they would be at this level without clear boundaries!

 Add personal commitments and misguided beliefs like ‘busy = important’ and this issue has reached a boiling point.
-The 2020 Corona Crisis has only made it worse.
+The global pandemic only made it worse.

 Apropos busyness, if you really want to master this skill, you need to be aware of its high cost: